MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/marketing-create-contact-profile-questionnaire.md

 You can also run the questionnaire to answer some of the questions based on contact, customer, or vendor data automatically.

-## To add a profile questionnaire
+## <a name="to-add-a-profile-questionnaire" />To add a profile questionnaire

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Questionnaire Setup**, and then choose the related link.
 2. Choose the **New** Action.
 3. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## To add questions to a profile questionnaire
+## <a name="to-add-questions-to-a-profile-questionnaire" />To add questions to a profile questionnaire

 1. Choose the relevant profile questionnaire, and then choose the **Edit Questionnaire Setup** action.
 2. On the first empty line, in the **Type** field, choose **Question** and type your question in the **Description** field.
 Fill in the other fields on this line.